-The purpose of the award is to provide direct support to specific youth.
+The purpose of the award is to provide direct support to specific young artists with particular attention to artists from historically underrepresented populations in the arts, especially underrepresented racial and ethnic groups.
 Funds may be used to support or expand an existing effort, or to begin a new program.
-Grants are intended primarily to cover fellowship costs; however, a limited amount of organizational costs attributable to the fellowship program may be included in the total amount requested.
+Grants are intended primarily to cover fellowship costs; however, a limited amount of administrative costs attributable to the fellowship program may be requested.
 Supplemental grants and funds from other sources are encouraged.

-The Trust will require grantee organizations to submit periodic reports on the program as a whole and on the status of each fellowship recipient; generate line item budgets that demonstrate how the grant money is spent; and establish procedures for tracking recipients’ artistic development following the completion of the fellowships.
+The Trust will require grantees to submit periodic reports on the program as a whole and on the status of each fellowship recipient; generate line-item budgets that demonstrate how the grant money is spent; and establish procedures for tracking the artistic achievement of recipients following the completion of the fellowships.

 Factors considered in selecting grantees include:

-- Diversity of youth, disciplines, and geographic location of programs.
+- Diversity of artists, disciplines, and geographic location of programs.

 - Quality of programs and services offered.

-- Likelihood that the proposed fellowship program will help culturally diverse, minority, and economically disadvantaged young artists.
+- Likelihood that the proposed fellowship program will help artists from target populations.